Don Adams: World War II service

 Late in 1941, he joined the United States Marine Corps.
-Yarmy reported to the First Training Battalion in New River, North Carolina, and then was assigned to I Company of the Third Battalion, Eighth Marines in San Diego.
+Yarmy reported to the First Training Battalion in New River, North Carolina and then was assigned to I Company of the Third Battalion, Eighth Marines in San Diego.

-In May 1942, Yarmy's unit was transported to Samoa for further training, and then participated in the Battle of Guadalcanal in August 1942 in the Pacific Theater of Operations.
-During an assault on the Japanese naval base at the nearby island of Tulagi, which was fiercely defended, Yarmy was seriously wounded by a Japanese sniper.
-He subsequently contracted blackwater fever, a serious complication of malaria, known for a 90% rate of fatality, and his recovery was hampered by horrendous conditions in the battlefield.
-He did not expect to recover.
-Yarmy was evacuated and then hospitalized for more than a year at a Navy hospital in Wellington, New Zealand.
-He was awarded the Purple Heart.
+In May 1942, Yarmy's unit was transported to Samoa for further training and then participated in the Battle of Guadalcanal in August 1942 in the Pacific Theater of Operations.
+Contrary to urban legend, he was not wounded in combat, but did contract blackwater fever, a serious complication of malaria, known for a 90% rate of fatality.
+Yarmy was evacuated and then hospitalized for more than a year at Silverstream Hospital, a US Navy hospital near Wellington, New Zealand.
 After his recovery, Yarmy served as a Marine Drill Instructor in the United States, holding the rank of corporal.
-He was as an expert marksman and was noted for his competence.
+He was an expert marksman and was noted for his competence.

 Career

 Early career

 After his discharge in 1945, Yarmy went to Florida and worked as a comic in a strip club, doing impersonations of celebrities, but he refused to do "blue" material and was fired.
-In 1947 he married Adelaide Constance Efantis (1924–2016), nicknamed "Dell", a singer who performed as Adelaide Adams.
+In 1947, he married Adelaide Constance Efantis (1924–2016), nicknamed "Dell", a singer who performed as Adelaide Adams.
 He decided to take her name because performers were called up for auditions in alphabetical order.
 Adams also worked as a commercial artist and restaurant cashier to help support his wife and three daughters.

 Adams' work on television began in 1954 when he won on Arthur Godfrey's Talent Scouts with a stand-up comedy act written by boyhood friend Bill Dana.
 In the late 1950s, he made eleven appearances on The Steve Allen Show, where Dana was part of the writing team.
-During the 1961–1963 television seasons, he was a regular on NBC's The Perry Como Show as part of The Kraft Music Hall Players.
+During the 1961–63 television seasons, he was a regular on NBC's The Perry Como Show as part of The Kraft Music Hall Players and frequently on the Jimmy Dean Show.
 He had a role on the NBC sitcom The Bill Dana Show (1963–65) as a bumbling hotel detective named Byron Glick.